 The Faculty Achievement Award is awarded to a faculty member who is in the early stages of career development, and will be based on the individual’s contributions and potential in this area.
 Indicators will include development of a line of research and scholarship in aging, a beginning presence (presentations, committee participation) in local, state, or national organizations focused on aging issues, and teaching age-related content in his/her program.

-Mit Joyner BPD and AGE-SW Gerontology Leadership Award
+Mit Joyner BPD and AGESW BSW Gerontology Student Award

-The Association of Baccalaureate Social Work Program Directors (BPD) and AGE-SW created this award in 2005 to honor Mildred (Mit) Joyner for her leadership and vision of gerontology in baccalaureate social work education.
-The purpose of the award is to promote leadership in gerontological social work practice for undergraduate students through scholarship, best practices and/or community connections.
+The Association of Baccalaureate Social Work Program Directors (BPD) and AGESW created this award in 2005 to honor Mildred (Mit) Joyner for her leadership and vision of gerontology in baccalaureate social work education.
+The purpose of the award is to recognize BSW students who have demonstrated excellence in gerontological social work.

-One outstanding BSW faculty or BSW Field Instructor will be selected each year for the Mit Joyner BPD and AGE SW Gerontology Leadership Award to be presented at the annual Baccalaureate Program Directors (BPD) meeting.
-The nomination packet consists of a nomination form for each person sending a letter of recommendation (2 letters minimum) and a short curriculum vita (maximum 2 pages).
-At least one of the nominators must be a member of BPD or AGE-SW.
+One outstanding BSW student will be selected each year for the Mit Joyner BPD and AGE SW Gerontology Student Award to be presented at the annual Baccalaureate Program Directors (BPD) meeting.
+The nomination packet consists of a nomination form and two letters of recommendation.
+At least one of the letters of recommendation must be from a member of BPD or AGESW.

 Please submit nominations to: